NOTE 15: COMMITMENT AND CONTINGENCIES

 On September 10, 2018, AXIM Biotechnologies, Inc. (the Company) entered into a Letter of Intent (LOI) with Impression Healthcare Limited (Impression), Australias largest home dental impression company, for exclusive distribution of all AXIM® Biotech products throughout Australia and New Zealand.

 Pursuant to the LOI, both parties will endeavor to enter into a definitive agreement whereby the parties will co-develop new products, initially for pre-clinical and phase 1 trials (among other clinical trials), including an oral rinse liquid targeted for the treatment of oral mucositis, strep throat, oral infections and gum disease.
 Pending initial discussions and an internal review of AXIM® Biotech and its product offerings, Impression will collaborate with AXIM® Biotech for the licensing and distribution of its current and future medicinal cannabis products for distribution in Australia and New Zealand.
 On December 20, 2018 the Company signed Exclusivity Agreement on terms that include Exclusivity period of 90 days after the date on which this agreement is executed with Impression in exchange for 10,300,000 ordinary fully paid shares in Impression at the price of A$0.02 per share and exchange rate of $0.74 AUD/USD valued $150,000 which the Company recognized as a revenue in 4th quarter of 2018.
-On March 31, 2019 the Company valuated the change on FMV of marketable securities and recorded unrealized gain of $25,000.
+As of September 30, 2019, the Company received another 2,000,000 shares and sold 5,260,000 shares.
+On September 30, 2019 the Company valuated the change on FMV of marketable securities and recorded realized and unrealized gain of $190,460 and $273,720 respectively.

 The Company is renting a warehouse at Boelewerf 32, 2987 VD, Ridderkerk, Netherlands on a month to month basis, monthly rent is EUR 1,731 or approximately $2,000.